 If we need to find a word on a specific page, we will begin at the top and go through each word one by one before we find the word we are searching for.

-Linear search is a method for locating elements in a sequence.
+Linear search in python: Linear search is a method for locating elements in a sequence.
 It’s also known as a sequential scan.
 It is the most basic searching algorithm since it searches for the desired element sequentially.

 It compares each element to the value that we are looking for.
 If both match, the element is found, and the algorithm returns the index position of the key.